Treat or Trick? Changes to TDR Accounting

 The amendments in ASU 2022-02 should be applied prospectively for modifications and write-offs after the first day of the fiscal year of adoption.
 Entities have the option to apply a modified retrospective approach by making a cumulative-effect adjustment to retained earnings to recognize any changes in credit losses due to the change in TDR recognition and measurement guidance.

+Accounting for TDRs is only one of many topics that bankers must evaluate.
 Does the accounting guidance for banks send a chill up your spine?
-Consider our Banking Industry Fundamentals collection of eLearning courses.
-This collection provides you with an in-depth understanding of the industry-specific topics applicable to banks.
+Consider our Banking Industry Fundamentals course collection, where we provide an in-depth understanding of the various industry-specific requirements applicable to banks.

 About GAAP Dynamics